-- 1 kg ground lamb
+- 2 pounds (1 kg) ground lamb

 - 1 onion sliced

-- 2 garlic cloves
+- 2 cloves garlic

 - 15 grams parsley

-- 1 tsp ground black pepper
+- 1 teaspoon ground black pepper

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp cumin
+- 1 teaspoon ground cumin

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-In a food processor, add all ingredients and process until onion and parsley are finely chopped and well mixed with the meat.
+- In a food processor, add all ingredients and process until onion and parsley are finely chopped and well mixed with the meat.

-shape the lamb mixture into meat balls.
+- shape the lamb mixture into meat balls.
 Make sure that the size of the koftas is even.

-In a pan, heat olive oil and fry the Koftas on medium heat until brown on all sides.
+- In a pan, heat olive oil and fry the Koftas on medium heat until brown on all sides.

-Serve with flatbreads, and garlic sauce.
+- Serve with flatbreads, and garlic sauce.